meerk40t/meerk40t/README.md

+# Legacy
+This branch of MeerK40t focuses on stability and consistency of the 0.6.x codebase.
+No new features or behavior changes will be added to this branch.
+Bugs will be fixed.

 # MeerK40t
 MeerK40t (pronounced MeerKat) is a built-from-the-ground-up MIT licensed open-source laser cutting software.
 It's a replacement for LaserDrw, Corel Laser, and K40 Whisperer.